This is my all-time team for Germany. If there were an All-Time World Cup, this would be the 23 players I would bring to the tournament.

 CB: Karl-Heinz Forster

-With West Germany, he won the European Championship in 1980, and came 2nd at the WC in both 1982 and 1986.
+With West Germany, Forster earned 81 caps.
+He won the European Championship in 1980, and came 2nd at the WC in both 1982 and 1986.
 He was regarded one of the best defenders in the 1980's.
 He played with VFB Stuttgart and Marseille.
 With Stuttgart, he won a Bundesliga in the 1983–84 season.
 He won two league titles in France.

 SW/CM: Franz Beckenbauer